Site Search

 NVIDIA TensorRT

-• Convert the model trained by the deep learning framework to TensorRT format and use it
+・Convert the model trained in the deep learning framework into TensorRT format and use it

 NVIDIA cuDNN

-• Most deep learning frameworks call this library from within them, but it is also possible to call the cuDNN API directly from user applications.
+Most deep learning frameworks call this library from within their frameworks, but it is also possible to use the cuDNN API directly from user applications.

 TensorFlow

-• It is mainly for learning, but it can also be used for inference.
+・Although it is primarily intended for learning, it can also be used for inference.

 PyTorch

-• It is mainly for learning, but it can also be used for inference.
+・Although it is primarily intended for learning, it can also be used for inference.

 Using TensorRT